Help Docs

 Run automatically when a new issue is opened

-You can configure Qodo Merge to run help_docs automatically on any newly created issue.
+You can configure Qodo to run help_docs automatically on any newly created issue.
 This can be useful for providing immediate feedback to users who open issues with questions on open-source projects with extensive documentation.

 1. Create a GitHub action, such as:.github/workflows/help_docs.yml: